For this you’ll need to use the development release; found in the git repository.

 Style guide.
 All code submitted to the project needs to follow this style guide.

-- Adding a new dependency.
+Adding a new dependency.
 If your code requires adding a new dependency please check out these instructions.

 Before you submit your first code review

 git config --global user.name "Full Name"

 Core features changes

 Sometimes you need to make some change to the core of the Plaso codebase.
-In those cases we ask that contributors first create a short design doc explaining the rationale behind the change.
+In those cases we ask that contributors first create a short design proposal explaining the rationale behind the change.
 The design doc needs to contain:

-- Describe the problem you are facing
+A description of the problem you are facing

-- List the objectives of this change
+A list of the objectives of the change

-- Mention what is in scope and what’s not
+A discussion of what’s in scope and what’s not

 The preferred way of creating these design docs is to use Google Docs and send the link to the development mailing list so that it can be discussed further before starting to implement the code.